Clindamycin: 7 things you should know

 - Abdominal pain, pain in the esophagus, nausea, vomiting, an unpleasant or metallic taste, skin rashes, and liver function test abnormalities.

 - All antibiotics carry a risk of severe diarrhea caused by an overgrowth of Clostridium difficile bacteria.
 The risk may be higher with clindamycin compared with some other antibiotics.
-Further investigations are warranted with severe diarrhea that occurs within several months of clindamycin administration.
+Further investigations are warranted if severe diarrhea occurs within several months of clindamycin administration.
 Symptoms include watery or bloody stools, stomach cramps, or fever.
 For this reason, clindamycin should only be used to treat serious infections when less toxic anti-infectives are inappropriate.

 - Not suitable for the treatment of meningitis because it does not reach high enough concentrations in the cerebrospinal fluid (the fluid around the brain and spinal cord).